secretstartups/handbook/business-technology/data-team/how-we-work/new-data-source/index.html.md

 During the development, the Data Engineer aligns with all the stakeholders, about access to the data.
 Data access can be provided to the `raw` schema, depending on the data and the use case.

+#### Creating labels

+When it is a complete new data pipeline that extracts data from a upstream system that is not yet extracted, create a new label on in the [GitLab Data](https://gitlab.com/groups/gitlab-data/) group.
+I.e: https://gitlab.com/groups/gitlab-data/-/labels/23453371/edit

 ### workflow::6 - review
 When the execution of the work is finished, the issue is in review and follows the regular development life cycle.

 ### workflow::X - blocked
 When the execution could not continue due to the need of external intervention, the issue is `blocked`.
 There must be a clear problem statement given and the right people need to be assigned on the shortest notice possible.